Sojourner Truth: The result of freedom

-The year 1843 was a turning point for Baumfree.
+The year 1843 was a turning point for her.
 On June 1, Pentecost Sunday, she changed her name to Sojourner Truth.
 She chose the name because she heard the Spirit of God calling on her to preach the truth.
 She told her friends: "The Spirit calls me, and I must go", and left to make her way traveling and preaching about the abolition of slavery.
 Taking along only a few possessions in a pillowcase, she traveled north, working her way up through the Connecticut River Valley, towards Massachusetts.

 At that time, Truth began attending Millerite Adventist camp meetings.
 Millerites followed the teachings of William Miller of New York, who preached that Jesus would appear in 1843–1844, bringing about the end of the world.
 Many in the Millerite community greatly appreciated Truth's preaching and singing, and she drew large crowds when she spoke.
 Like many others disappointed when the anticipated second coming did not arrive, Truth distanced herself from her Millerite friends for a time.

 In 1844, she joined the Northampton Association of Education and Industry in Florence, Massachusetts.
 Founded by abolitionists, the organization supported women's rights and religious tolerance as well as pacifism.
 There were, in its four-and-a-half-year history, a total of 240 members, though no more than 120 at any one time.
 They lived on 470 acres, raising livestock, running a sawmill, a gristmill, and a silk factory.
 Truth lived and worked in the community and oversaw the laundry, supervising both men and women.
 While there, Truth met William Lloyd Garrison, Frederick Douglass, and David Ruggles.
 Encouraged by the community, Truth delivered her first anti-slavery speech that year.

 In 1845, she joined the household of George Benson, the brother-in-law of William Lloyd Garrison.
 In 1846, the Northampton Association of Education and Industry disbanded, unable to support itself.
 In 1849, she visited John Dumont before he moved west.

 Truth started dictating her memoirs to her friend Olive Gilbert and in 1850 William Lloyd Garrison privately published her book, The Narrative of Sojourner Truth: a Northern Slave.
 That same year, she purchased a home in Florence for $300 and spoke at the first National Women's Rights Convention in Worcester, Massachusetts.
 In 1854, with proceeds from sales of the narrative and cartes-de-visite captioned, "I sell the shadow to support the substance", she paid off the mortgage held by her friend from the community, Samuel L. Hill.